realitix/openstack-lustre/cinder-lustre-spec.md

 This paper provides specification needed to develop the Lustre driver for Cinder.
 The development will be done in three steps:

-1. The proper driver will be developed with basic Lustre functionnality
+1. The proper driver will be developed with basic Lustre functionality.
-2. Lustre support will be added to the backup functionnality of Cinder
+2. Lustre support will be added to the backup functionality of Cinder.
-3. The unit and Tempest tests will be added to validate the good working of the driver
+3. The unit and Tempest tests will be added to validate the good working of the driver.
-4. Advanced Lustre functionnality will be progressively added to the Cinder driver
+4. Advanced Lustre functionality will be progressively added to the Cinder driver.

 To develop this module, a development infrastructure will be installed on the developer computer but should not be used to launch validations tests (Tempest).
 Indeed, theses tests could take hours on a basic computer and need a complete installation on OpenStack whereas using directly the OpenStack CI guarantees a good behavior without the complex installation.